Understanding the Subjective Goldilocks Formula in Communication and Relationships

 About the Author

 Mia Porriciello is a psychotherapist and couples therapist based in Milton Keynes, United Kingdom.
-Her work integrates neuroscience, developmental psychology, psychodynamic and Jungian perspectives, and an existential Fundamentals of human meaning-making.
+Her work integrates neuroscience, developmental psychology, psychodynamic and Jungian perspectives, and an existential understanding of human meaning-making.
 She specialises in relational dynamics, emotional management, and the adaptive function of emotional experience.

 Comments